kojima-r/MolCrawl_alpha/README.md

 ```

 One limitation of the rna sequence task is the fact that the sequence data are continuous and therefore
 it creates a challenge for the tokenization and the model.
-The tokenization is taking into account in the following scripts.
-However we could not provide a gpt2 training example, since the gpt2 masking is non trivial and
-developing the proper architecture for such a task is past the goal of this project.
-See section 3 of the scFormer paper for the details of specific of the model.
+The tokenization is made based on geneformer model.
+We used their code and statistics to compute our own tokenization.
+This is motivated by the similarity of both dataset.

 ### Configuration